Guidelines for buying a treadmill

 6 Buying a Treadmill – Treadmill Running Surface.

 A running belt surface on a treadmill of 500mm wide and 1400mm long would be considered a large running surface for a domestic treadmill.
 If you want to do a lot of running and you’re a heavy person, get yourself something this size.
 Ensure when you’re buying a treadmill it has at least a 3 hp motor.
-When treadmills started to evolve and their running/walking surface area grew, they were not initially matched with an increased motor size.
+When treadmills started to evolve and their running/walking surface area grew, they were not initially matched with an increase in motor size.

 Small treadmills are available with 320mm wide by 550mm long walking surfaces.
 These may be ok for walking on.
 A walking surface this small would have a very small motor and suit someone 50-70kgs who wanted to use it solely for walking.